Offenses Committed by Children

 Family Court or Criminal Court?

 In New York, the youngest age at which a juvenile can be adjudicated delinquent is 7 years old.
-The Family Court also has jurisdiction over offenses alleged to have been committed prior to a child’s 16th birthday.
 Instead of using the term “crime,” the juvenile justice system refers to the offense as a “delinquent act.”
 Sentences in Family Court can include probation, an adjournment in contemplation of dismissal (ACD), a conditional discharge (CD), or placement with the Office of Children and Family Services (OCFS).

 After a child turns 16 years old, he or she will be charged in Criminal Court for his or her crime.
+The matter may be handled in a special part called Youth Court, or it may be transferred to Family Court.
 Further, children aged 13 and older are tried in adult court for certain statutorily-delineated felonies, such as homicide.
 Even if your child is deemed a youthful offender rather than being convicted of a crime, he or she may still receive a sentence of probation, jail, or state prison.

 “Raise the Age” Legislation

 In April 2017, New York State Governor Andrew Cuomo signed legislation approving criminal justice reform known as “Raise the Age.”
-Under the new legislation, juveniles who are 16 and 17 years old will no longer be prosecuted in Criminal Court or be incarcerated in adult prisons or jails.
-In October 2018, the age of adult criminal responsibility will be raised to 17, and in October 2019 it will be raised to 18.
-The new legislation directs misdemeanors to family court and creates a special youth court for felonies.
-Non-violent offenders could apply to have their criminal records sealed after a 10-year waiting period.
+Under the new legislation which is now in effect, many juveniles who are 16 and 17 years old will no longer be prosecuted in Criminal Court or be incarcerated in adult prisons or jails.
+The new legislation directs misdemeanors to family court and creates a special Youth Court for certain felonies.